Home

 Care of Clivia and Jacaranda

-Care of Clivia and Jacaranda include pruning, fertilizers, watering etc. Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Jacaranda pruning is done No pruning needed, Remove damaged leaves and Remove dead branches.
+Care of Clivia and Jacaranda include pruning, fertilizers, watering etc. Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Jacaranda pruning is done Remove damaged leaves and Remove dead branches.
 In summer Clivia needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Jacaranda needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants